-e.
-For MS/DI students, a 3.0 GPA must be maintained.
-A student who receives &lt;3.0 GPA for two terms or does not achieve a minimum "C-" grade for all courses on the Program of Study will be placed on College Probation.
-A student who earns a cumulative GPA &lt;3.0 will be placed on University Probation.
-See Graduate School Policy (p.27) for more information; f.
-Monitoring is in place to identify students that are failing to meet academic requirements.
-Assignments are graded throughout the program and students that have received a "C-" or lower or that have failed to turn in assignments are monitored closely.
-If more than one assignment results in poor performance, students are required to meet with Program Directors to discuss options for academic support and to determine a corrective plan of action to allow advancement into supervised practice. g.
-Students must follow the corrective plan of action to be returned to Good Academic Standing and receive approval from MDI Directors to continue on to supervised practice Policy: Students/interns that are not meeting the advancement criteria for the MS/DI or the non- degree graduate DI programs may be asked to terminate the program.
+Students/interns that are not meeting the advancement criteria put forth in a corrective plan for the MS/DI or the non-degree graduate DI programs may be asked to terminate the program.
 Students/interns will be counseled on other career opportunities.

-Procedures: Termination or Policy: If a student is unable to improve their academic performance with academic support or is not able to meet the program requirement of an overall preceptor performance rating of ≥3 for supervised practice, they may be asked to terminate the program.
-Students will meet with the Program Directors to discuss other career path options such as public health nutrition, community wellness, exercise science or other health related career options.
-Students also have the option to meet with the Careers, Internships and Student Employment Services Department at Montana State University for additional career guidance. resignation If unprofessional or unsafe behavior or unsatisfactory academic performance continues through the probationary and warning periods, an intern's participation in the MS/DI or DI will be terminated.
-If an intern fails to meet the standards set for the graduate program or supervised practice, the intern's participation in MDI will be terminated.
-Procedures: Policy: Accumulation of three incident reports will dictate a joint conference of the intern Program Directors and/or graduate committee.
-Review of all reports will be thorough and verified.
-If reports are verified, the final decision will be made by the Program Director(s) in consultation with the Head of the Department of Health and Human Development and potentially the MDI Advisory Board.
-Interns terminated from MDI for any reason may follow the appeal procedures as outlined in the MSU Conduct Guidelines and Grievance Procedures for Students (http://catalog.montana.edu/code-conduct-policies-regulations-reports/).
-If an intern decides that dietetics or the MDI program is not their appropriate educational or career choice, interns have the right to resign from the program.
+- If a student is unable to improve their academic performance with academic support or is not able to meet the program requirement of an overall preceptor performance rating of >3 for supervised practice, they may be asked to terminate the program. - Students will meet with the Program Directors to discuss other career path options such as public health nutrition, community wellness, exercise science or other health related career options. - 3.
+Students also have the option to meet with the Careers, Internships and Student Employment Services Department at Montana State University for additional career guidance.

+Remediation

+Remediation resources are made available to students/interns not meeting the advancement criteria for the MS/DI or the non-degree graduate DI programs.

+1. Student/intern is connected as appropriate with any/all of the following academic support resources:

+The College of Education, Health and Human Development Student Success

+Allen Yarnell Center for Student Success

+TRiO Student Support Services

+MSU Writing Center

+Office of Disability Services

+2. Student/intern is connected as appropriate with any/all of the following non-academic resources:

+Counseling & Psychological Services

+Health Advancement

+Insight Program (Substance Use)

+Suicide Prevention

+Medical Services

+WellTrack

+Mental Health Screen

+Termination or resignation

+If unprofessional or unsafe behavior or unsatisfactory academic performance continues through the probationary and warning periods, a student/intern's participation in the MS/DI or DI will be terminated.
+If a student/intern fails to meet the standards set for the graduate program or supervised practice, the student/intern's participation in MDI will be terminated.

+1. Accumulation of three incident reports will dictate a joint conference of the student/intern Program Director and/or graduate committee.

+- 2. Review of all reports will be thorough and verified. - 3.
+If reports are verified, the final decision will be made by the Program Director in consultation with the Head of the Department of Health and Human Development and potentially the MDI Advisory Board. - 4.
+Student/interns terminated from MDI for any reason may follow the appeal procedures as outlined in the MSU Conduct Guidelines and Grievance Procedures for Students (http://catalog.montana.edu/code-conduct-policies-regulations-reports/).

+If a student/intern decides that dietetics or the MDI program is not their appropriate educational or career choice, student/interns have the right to resign from the program.